 Since 1969, the Universities Space Research Association (USRA), a private, nonprofit corporation, has worked closely with NASA.
 USRA's Division of Space Biomedicine was founded in 1983 to address the biomedical issues faced by humans in space.
 Harrison Schmitt, lunar module pilot of Apollo 17, was named as the first Director of the Division.
 In late 1990, the Division was renamed the Division of Space Life Sciences (DSLS) reflecting a broader charter: "to stimulate, encourage, and assist research in the NASA life sciences."
 This charter continues today and is encapsulated within three broad programs: the Science Program, the Extramural Support Program and the Education Program.

-Previously Featured Scientists of the Month
+Previously Featured Scientist of the Month

 Dr. Neal R. Pellis, Director